build-on-aws/java-fm-playground/README.md

 ### Frontent Setup

-In a new terminal window, within java-fm-playground/frontend, execute:
+In a new terminal window, navigate to `java-fm-playground/frontend` and execute:

 ```shell
 npm run dev
 ```

-> 🛠 the frontend serves on port 3000 by default.
+> 🛠 The frontend runs on port 3000 by default.
 See below for port changes.

 ## Accessing the Application